cucust/3DMP/Final Project - Bear Coin Bank/README.md

    - Choosing the mechanism for the final project; dividing into components.
 2. Checkpoint 2
    - Added the bear's body and bottom cap
+3. Checkpoint 3
+   - Added the hand, head and joints